pmitros/cpsd-lottery/docs/schools/mlk.md

 ### What role does MCAS play in the school and in curriculum design?
 What role does the Common Core play?

-The curriculum closesly follows Common Core.
+The curriculum closely follows Common Core.
 The school pays close attention to MCAS results, on a question-by-question basis, and adjusts curriculum to where students are underperforming on the MCAS.

 ### What modes of instruction are dominant (e.g. lecture, projects, groupwork, etc.)